betaflight/betaflight/docs/VTX.md

 Some videotransmitters have restrictions on its usage.
 For example, SmartAudio V1.0 and V2.0 devices can only enter pitmode on power-up.
 Betaflight can make the these devices leave pitmode, but not enter it.

+rtc6705 devices do not support a proper ultra-low power pitmode.
+Instead, if the board supports it, pitmode turns off rtc6705 devices completely.